Leasehold & Shared ownership

 We offer properties for sale through shared ownership leases for those aged 55 and over and who meet the criteria for our leasehold schemes.

-A lease is a legal agreement or contract between the Leaseholder and the Association.
+A Lease is a legal agreement or contract between the Leaseholder and the Association.
 It explains both parties’ rights and responsibilities.

 Tenants pay a weekly rent and some of this rent goes towards us providing a repairs and maintenance service.

-Leaseholders do not pay rent and as owner occupiers are not contributing towards a repairs and maintenance service with us.
-The Lease will state what individual Leaseholders are responsible for and what we will repair.
-Any repairs we carry out will usually be to communal areas and are paid for through Leaseholders service charges.
-Leaseholders are therefore able to arrange their own repairs and maintenance for their own apartment or bungalow .
+Leaseholders do not pay rent, and as owner occupiers, are not contributing towards a repairs and maintenance service with us.
+The Lease will state ours, and Leaseholders responsibilities, for repairs and maintenance.
+Any repairs we carry out will usually be to communal areas and are paid for through the service charge.
+Leaseholders are therefore able to arrange their own repairs and maintenance for their own apartment or bungalow where they have the maintenance responsibility.
 Leaseholders may wish to request a quotation from us to complete the repair on their behalf.
-We will recharge for any completed repairs.
+We will invoice for any completed repairs or improvements.

 If you would like LACE to quote you for a repair, please use our report a repair section of the website.